corycorvus/Unity-List-View-Framework/Assets/ListView/README.md

 The SQLite example has been tested on Windows and OS X.  It can probably work on smartphones as well, but the plugin-fu gets a little messy, so it is left as an exercise for the reader.

 #Forks#
 Anyone in the community is welcome to create their own forks.
-Drop us a note to labs@unity3d.com if you find it useful, we'd love to hear from you!
+Drop us a note to labs@unity3d.com if you find this package useful, we'd love to hear from you!